CFBCWorks/Independence40SKN/_items/SKN_IN57.md

 format: photo

-title: "Democracy and Neoliberalism in the Developing World:Lessons from the Anglophone Caribbean."
+title: "Democracy and Neoliberalism in the Developing World:Lessons from the Anglophone Caribbean"

 shortdesc: “This study examines the potential for institutionalizing liberal democracy in developing countries amidst the challenges posed by neoliberalism, highlighting the necessary preconditions for democratic stability."